11ume/kable/docs/getting_started.md

  * Exist multiple replicas of the **bar** service.
-   * Will take the first available node replica, in the next invocation of the method **pick**, will take the following replica by applying Round Robin algorithm.
+   * Will take the first available node replica, in the next invocation of the method **pick**, will take the following replica applying Round Robin algorithm.
 Each node internally contains an ordered queue of available nodes.

  <br>